Kotlin/kotlinx.coroutines/kotlinx-coroutines-debug/README.md

 copy of the files needed for `byte-buddy-agent` to work.

 Alternatively, avoid depending on `kotlinx-coroutines-debug`.
-In particular, if the only reason why this library a dependency of your project is that `kotlinx-coroutines-test` in turn depends on it, you may replace your dependency on `kotlinx.coroutines.test` with one that excludes `kotlinx-coroutines-debug`.
+In particular, if the only reason why this library a dependency of your project is that `kotlinx-coroutines-test` in turn depends on it, you may change your dependency on `kotlinx.coroutines.test` to exclude `kotlinx-coroutines-debug`.
 For example, you could replace
 ```kotlin
 androidTestImplementation("org.jetbrains.kotlinx:kotlinx-coroutines-test:$coroutines_version")
 ```